Margaret Lee (Singaporean actress): Career

+Media

-Lee entered the entertainment industry after placing second to Chew Chor Meng in the Star Search Competition held in year 1990.
+Lee entered the entertainment industry after placing second to Chew Chor Meng in the Star Search competition held in year 1990.
 Lee first appeared in an episode of the Singapore comedy serial Modern Romance as a vampish model.
 In 1992, she played a kind and caring nurse in Breaking Point, alongside critically acclaimed stars Li Nanxing and Huang Biren.
 In 1995, she starred in the television film To Madam With Love.
 In the following year, she starred in the television film The Night is Young.

+Lee left Singapore Broadcasting Corporation (SBC) in 1998 after her contract ended.

-Lee then left the entertainment industry for 3 years before returning to local TV in 2003.
-Her most notable role was in the drama Holland V, where she played as an irresponsible mother who leaves her daughter in the care of the Mo family.
+After five years, Lee returned to Mediacorp in 2003.
+Her most notable role was in the drama Holland V (2003), where she played as an irresponsible mother who leaves her daughter in the care of the Mo family.
 She has also starred in a number of local movies, such as The Best Bet (2004) and I Do, I Do (2005) which were directed by Jack Neo.
-She has also starred in a local sitcom series: Police & Thief.
+Lee was also managed by J-Team, headed by Neo.

+Lee also starred in a local sitcom series known as Police & Thief from 2004 to 2008 in Seasons 1 to 5 before leaving the entertainment industry again to focus on her own business and personal life and she was then replaced by Sharon Wong in the final season being Season 6 in 2010.
 In July 2004, Lee appeared on the cover of FHM Singapore.

+Other

+After leaving SBC in 1998, Lee went into sales and insurance.

 Personal life

-Lee was born in Hougang and is Catholic.
+Lee was born in Hougang and is a Catholic.
 She speaks the Teochew dialect and attended CHIJ St Joseph's Convent.

+She was married in 1993 and divorced in 1998.